MarianoFranco/museum-1sem-project/README.md

 - Please add sketches, style-tiles and a link to your Adobe XD design in the PDF
 - List all of your image and code sources inside this PDF.
 - Add your git repo link to this site PDF as well as a link to your site, which is deployed to netlify.

-**Report:**  **NO Report needed.
-But you will deliver the PDF with everything stated above.**

-The duration of the Semester Project is 4 weeks.
-The deadline for this for this assignment is on the **11th of December 2020 at 23:59**

 ## Recommended process
 - Week 1: Plan the project and create pencil sketches for your site